Randehh/EpicQuest/README.md

 ####[Sharing Quests](http://dev.bukkit.org/server-mods/epicquest/pages/quest-sharing/)

 ##Contribute!
 Feel like you want to help EpicQuest grow and become more than what it is now?
 Simply clone the repo and import it to your favourite IDE with Maven integrated and away you go!
-Whatever contribution, regardless of how big or small will be appreciated and so don't be afraid to submit a pull request.
+Whatever contribution, regardless of how big or small will be appreciated and thus don't be afraid to submit a pull request.

 For instructions on how to use Maven with Eclipse, [check out this guide here](http://theopentutorials.com/tutorials/eclipse/installing-m2eclipse-maven-plugin-for-eclipse/).
 For other IDE's, you will need to look up how to use Maven with your respective IDE.